-(a) port dues and wharfage, berthage, tonnage and access charges;
+(a) port dues and wharfage, berthage, tonnage and access charges; or

 (b) port improvement rates; or

 (c) charges for port services or navigational aids provided by or under the control of a port authority.

 (2) This Part applies to the payment and recovery of port charges levied by a port authority.